 Main walls

 Repair category 2

-Notes Areas of cracked and bossed rendering were noted.
-Some sub floor ventilators have been temporary blocked.
+Notes Areas of cracked rendered were noted despite previous repair.

 Windows, external doors and joinery

-Repair category 1
+Repair category 2

 Notes The window units are of an older type.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
-This can occur without warning and may only be seen in certain weather conditions.
-Some weathered and decayed timbers were noted.
+This can occur without warning and may only be seen in certain weather conditions Defective sealed unit noted to double glazed panel at the rear door.
+Some weathered and laminating timbers were also noted below the rear door.
+Cracked glazing and missing fittings/ironmongery noted.

 External decorations

 Repair category 2

-Notes Some weathering was noted.
+Notes Weathered/stained in places.

 Conservatories/porches

 Repair category -

-Notes N/A.
+Notes Not applicable.

 Communal areas

-Repair category -
+Repair category

-Notes N/A.
+Notes Not applicable.

 Garages and permanent outbuildings

 Repair category -

-Notes N/A.
+Notes Not applicable.